Return

 the stage when he was not singing.
 The

-food poisoning hit the players when the opening act, a group called Hoochie,
+food poisoning hit the players when Hoochie took the stage,

 they still managed to put on a good show, even though they played without their